ingenerator/vagrant-mirror/README.md

 ### Propogating deletes

-By default, vagrant mirror transfers new files and folders but does not propogate deletes.
+By default, vagrant mirror sync transfers new files and folders but does not propogate deletes.
 This can lead to unwanted behaviour, in particular if your application on the guest indexes or autoloads all the files it finds.
 You can enable deletions with the following:

 ```ruby
     # To mirror the vagrant root path - the options hash is also available when sharing any folder